fpaul787/aws-certified-developer-notes/aws-fundamentals/RDS.md

 read capacity.
 You can bring your data closer to applications in different regions and promote a read replica to a master for faster recovery in the event of a disaster.

+## Essentials
+**Know what a relational database is.** A relational database consists of one or more tables.
+Communication to and from relational databases usually involves simple SQL queries, such as “Add a new record” or “What is the cost of product x?”
+These simple queries are often referred to as online transaction processing (OLTP).

+**Know what a nonrelational database is.**  Nonrelational databases do not have a hard-defined data schema.
+They can use a variety of models for data management, such as in-memory key-value stores, graph data models, and document stores.
+These databases are optimized for applications that have a large data volume, require low latency, and have flexible data models.
+In nonrelational databases, there is no concept of foreign keys.

+**Understand the database options available on AWS.**  You can run all types of databases on AWS.
+You should understand that there are managed and unmanaged options available, in addition to relational, nonrelational, caching, graph, and data warehouses.

+**Understand which databases Amazon RDS supports.** Amazon RDS currently supports six relational database engines:
+* Microsoft SQL Server
+* MySQL
+* Oracle
+* PostgreSQL
+* MariaDB
+* Amazon Aurora

+**Understand the operational benefits of using Amazon RDS.**  Amazon RDS is an AWS managed service.
+AWS is responsible for patching, antivirus, and the management of the underlying guest OS for Amazon RDS.
+Amazon RDS greatly simplifies the process of setting a secondary slave with replication for failover and setting up read replicas to offload queries.

+**Remember that you cannot access the underlying OS for Amazon RDS DB instances.**  You cannot use Remote Desktop Protocol (RDP) or SSH to connect to the underlying OS.
+If you need to access the OS, install custom software or agents.
+If you want to use a database engine that Amazon RDS does not support, consider running your database on an Amazon EC2 instance instead.

+**Understand that Amazon RDS handles Multi-AZ failover for you.** If your primary Amazon RDS instance becomes unavailable, AWS fails over to your secondary instance in another Availability Zone automatically.
+This failover is done by pointing your existing database endpoint to a new IP address.
+You do not have to change the connection string manually; AWS handles the DNS changes automatically.
+Remember that Amazon RDS read replicas are used for scaling out and increased performance.
+This replication feature makes it easy to scale out your read-intensive databases.
+Read replicas are currently supported in Amazon RDS for MySQL, PostgreSQL, and Amazon Aurora.
+You can create one or more replicas of a database within a single AWS Region or across multiple AWS Regions.
+Amazon RDS uses native replication to propagate changes made to a source DB instance to any associated read replicas.
+Amazon RDS also supports cross-region read replicas to replicate changes asynchronously to another geography or AWS Region.